intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Appendix

 \subsection{A - Additional methods implemented in the package}

-For the sake of succinctness, we have focused our attention to the discussion of the \texttt{TWO-NN} and the \texttt{Hidalgo} models.
-In Section \ref{sec:mod}, we explained that both methods are based on the distributional properties of the ratios of distances between the first two NNs of each data point.
-However, this modeling framework has been extended by \citet{Denti2021}, where the authors developed a novel \texttt{id} estimator, called \texttt{Gride}.
-This new estimator is based upon the ratios of distances between NNs of generic order, namely \(n_1\) and \(n_2\).
-Extending the neighborhood size leads to two major implications: more stringent local homogeneity assumptions and the possibility to compute estimates as a function of the chosen NN orders.
-Monitoring the \texttt{id} evolution as the order of the furthest NN \(n_2\) increases allows the extraction of meaningful information regarding the link between the \texttt{id} and the scale of the considered neighborhood.
-Doing so, \texttt{Gride} produces estimates that are more robust to noise in the dataset, which is not directly addressed by the model formulation.
+In this paper, we have focused our attention on the TWO-NN and the HIDALGO models.
+In Section\nobreakspace{}\ref{sec:mod}, we explained that both methods are based on the distributional properties of the ratios of distances between a point and its first two NNs.
+However, this modeling framework has been extended by \citet{Denti2021}, where the authors developed a novel ID estimator called GRIDE.
+This new estimator is based upon the ratios of distances between a point two of its NNs of generic order, namely \(n_1\) and \(n_2\).
+Extending the neighborhood size leads to two major implications: more stringent local homogeneity assumptions and the possibility of computing ID estimates as a function of the chosen NN orders.
+Monitoring the ID evolution as the order of the furthest NN \(n_2\) increases allows the extraction of meaningful information regarding the link between the ID and the scale of the considered neighborhood.
+In doing so, GRIDE produces estimates that are more robust to noise present in the data, which is not directly addressed by the model formulation.

-The \texttt{Gride} model is implemented in \pkg{intRinsic}, and the estimation can be carried out under both the frequentist and Bayesian frameworks via the function \code{gride()}, which is very similar to \code{twonn()} in its usage.
-Additionally, one can use the functions \code{twonn\_decimation()} and \code{gride\_evolution()} to study the \texttt{id} dynamics.
+The GRIDE model is implemented in \texttt{intRinsic}, and the estimation can be carried out under both the frequentist and Bayesian frameworks via the function \texttt{gride()}, which is very similar to \texttt{twonn()} in its usage.
+Additionally, one can use the functions \texttt{twonn\_decimation()} and \texttt{gride\_evolution()} to study the ID dynamics.
 More details about these functions are available in the package documentation.

-The map in Figure \ref{fig:map} provides a visual summary of the main functions contained in the package.
+The map in Figure\nobreakspace{}\ref{fig:map} provides a visual summary of the most important functions contained in the package.
 The main topics are reported in the diamonds, while the high-level, exported functions are displayed in the blue rectangles.
 These routines are linked to the (principal) low-level function via dotted lines.
-Finally, the light-blue area highlights the functions presented in this paper.
+Finally, the light-blue area highlights the functions discussed in this paper.

-\subsection{B - intRinsic and other packages}
+\subsection{B - \texttt{intRinsic} and other packages}